 In online trading, the concepts of initial margin and maintenance margin are very important.
 We already mentioned these two concepts in the lesson on trading platforms, but here we will explain them in more detail as to what they consist of and why they should always be taken into consideration.

-To better understand the content of this lesson, we recommend you access a demo platform in order to personally view the items of the platform that we are discussing.
+To better understand the content of this lesson, we recommend you access a demo trading platform in order to personally view the items of the platform that we are discussing.
 For example, you can access the Plus500 demo platform, or the 24option demo platform.

-The initial margin, in CFD trading, is the amount of capital actually required by the trader to open a position.
+The required margin, in CFD trading, is the amount of capital actually required by the trader to open a position.
 For example, if the leverage is 1:30 and you want to trade on a value of €10,000, the required margin will be €333.

 The required margin is then calculated using this formula:

 It should be noted that the required margin consists of two parts: the initial margin and the maintenance margin.
 Below we’ll explore them in detail.

 The initial margin is the part of the required margin on which the price changes take effect and on which profits and losses are produced.